 Until now the holder of a domain could be found with the help of Whois services, which is based on the protocol of the same name.
-However, in 2015, the IETF and ICANN established the first RFC of the RDAP (Registration Data Access Protocol) protocol.
-If it was based solely on top domain issuing agency then this would already be the main successor to Whois.
+However, in 2015, the IETF and ICANN established the first RFC of the RDAP (Registration Data Access Protocol) protocol to be the main successor to Whois.

 What is the Registration Data Access Protocol (RDAP)?